 - Decide on height.
 The height of the wood panels is all up to you.
 You can choose any of the types we listed above.
-It’s important to take into account the other items in the room and see which one will be better accented.
+It’s important to take into account the other items in the room and see which one will be better accent.
 Another good reason to have a designer close by.

 - Measure the walls.
-Once you know where the panelling is going, measure the wall and cut the excess wood with a saw.
+Once you know where the paneling is going, measure the wall and cut the excess wood with a saw.
 This step will be best executed if you calculated the length of the panels before ordering them.
 It’s best to calculate about 10% more than you need, just in case.
-It’s better to have wastage, than having all your panels be just not long enough.
+It’s better to have wastage than having all your panels be just not long enough.

 - Think of pipes and electrics.
-Wall panelling has another secret use of hiding exposed plumbing from view.
+Wall paneling has another secret use of hiding exposed plumbing from view.
 You can choose your design accordingly.
 Also, take note of all the sockets and switches are on the wall and fit the appropriate panels.

 - Check the condition of the wall.
 Needless to say, an uneven and unattractive wall would need to have wooden battens installed, so the panels have something straight and sturdy to get fixed on.
 Also check for damp, blown plaster, or any flaking on the surface, or if there is a leaky pipe inside the wall.
 This problem better be dealt with first.

 - Fix your panels.
 Depending on the design you have chosen, there are a few ways to install the panels.
 The most popular one is with wood glue.
 Apply the glue and use pins to hold the panels in place while they dry.
-Once dry, you can remove the pins, but you’ll need to sand them later in order to insure flawless finish.
+Once dry, you can remove the pins, but you’ll need to sand them later in order to ensure flawless finish.

 - Paint the panelling.
-The wood panelling has been fitted and with holes and gaps have been filled.
+The wood paneling has been fitted and with holes and gaps have been filled.
 Before painting, make sure the surface is well cleaned and there is no dust.
 Paint with a soft brush, the more details there are on the panels, the smaller brush you need.
 After it dries, add a second coat.